Akabanebashi Station

 Akabanebashi Station (赤羽橋駅, Akabanebashi-eki) is a subway station on the Toei Ōedo Line in Minato, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).

 Lines

 The station is served by the Toei Ōedo Line, and is numbered "E-21".
+It is also relatively close to Shibakoen Station on the Toei Mita Line (located 500 meters to the east), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 Station layout

 The station concourse with ticket vending machines and ticket barriers are located on the first basement ("B1F") level, and the platform is located on the second basement ("B2F") level.
 The platform is an island platform serving two tracks.
+There are two entrances/exits to the station on either end.

 Platforms

 History

-The station opened on 12 December 2000.
+Akabanebashi Station opened on 12 December 2000.